proteusthemes/zendesk-envato-login/README.md

 $ composer install
 ```

 The configuration is loaded using the [dotenv](https://github.com/vlucas/phpdotenv).
-Copy the `.env.example` file to `.env` and enter your real credentials:
+Copy the `.env.example` file to `.env` and set your real credentials:

 - `ENVATO_CLIENT_ID`, `ENVATO_REDIRECT_URI`, `ENVATO_CLIENT_SECRET` *(required)* - you get these info when you [register the app](https://build.envato.com/my-apps/) on Envato API.
 Check [this picture](http://www.awesomescreenshot.com/image/1037426/ab483c503a64259dd8efe21b950a7aae) which permissions you need.